4. Computer Setup

 The OEM image includes Windows 11 and Microsoft 365 Apps (formerly Office 365 Pro Plus).

 Important: An internet connection is required to complete the setup of your new Windows 11 device.
+The process will take about 20-45 minutes.

 If you are setting up a BYOD/personal Windows device, please note the following limitations: